 The compressor must be powerful enough to produce enough air pressure to provide a smooth flow of air and color, but not so powerful that it sprays dents/holes in the icing.

 If the compressor is not powerful enough, the spray will look speckled.
-(Our recommended airbrush kit produces a nice, smooth spray when used with liquid food color airbrush colors.)

 A compressor with too much air pressure can create dents/holes in the icing, especially if the icing is soft.